Practical tips for improving your broadband speed

 Use an Ethernet cable to connect your computer directly to your router rather than using WiFi.
 An Ethernet cable is a computer networking cable which should give you a faster, more reliable connection.

-Try not to use a telephone extension lead – leads can cause interference which could lower your speed.
-If you have to use an extension lead, use a new, high quality cable with the shortest possible length.
-Tangled and coiled cables can also affect speeds.
+Interference could slow your broadband down.
+Use a microfilter and try not to use a telephone extension lead – leads can cause interference which could lower your speed.
+If you do have to use an extension lead, use a new, high quality cable with the shortest possible length.

 Broadband Speeds Code of Practice